Buddhist liturgy: Nichiren Shoshu

-During the 1930s, the Gongyo service was shortened to a single format, initiated by religious convert Tsunesaburo Makiguchi and was approved by 57th High Priest Nissho Shonin.
-Today, some Nichiren Sects in the Mount Fuji area recite the full four versions of the 2nd and 16th Chapter of the Lotus Sutra.
+During the 1930s, the gongyō service was shortened to a single format, initiated by religious convert Tsunesaburo Makiguchi and was approved by 57th High Priest Nissho Shonin.
+Today, some Nichiren Sects in the Mount Fuji area recite the full four versions of the 2nd and 16th Chapter of the Lotus Sūtra.

 Current practice

-At present, Gongyo is performed twice daily, upon rising and before retiring ("Often translated as morning and evening gongyo").
+At present, gongyō is performed twice daily, upon rising and before retiring ("Often translated as morning and evening gongyō").

-Its recitations of the Lotus Sutra are composed of the following:
+Its recitations of the Lotus Sūtra are composed of the following: